-Introduced in the Finance Act 2016 and applicable to shares acquired from 17 March 2016, Investors' Relief will ensure that qualifying investors pay just 10% Capital Gains Tax on disposal of those shares ...
+Introduced in the Finance Act 2016 and applicable to shares acquired from the 17th of March 2016, Investors' Relief will ensure that qualifying investors pay just 10% Capital Gains Tax on disposal of those shares ...

 Although very welcome, Investors' Relief is quite specific to qualify for!

-Unlike Entrepreneurs Relief (see my blog post, Entrepreneurs Relief: Do you qualify?) there is no requirement to hold 5% of the shares or voting rights or for the investor to be an officer or employee of the company.
+Unlike Business Asset Disposal Relief, there is no requirement to hold 5% of the shares or voting rights or for the investor to be an officer or employee of the company.

 In fact, for Investors' Relief to apply, the investor, and any person connected with them can't be an officer or employee of the company.
 This is with the exception of two limited circumstances, the main one of which is that they are an unpaid officer of the company, for example, an Unremunerated Director.

 An investor is, however, able to receive the following without it being deemed to be remuneration: